 Every day is exciting when we get a payer’s denial overturned.
 Win or lose, each case presents its own challenges and important lessons learned.

 Today we found out we were successful with another Cigna bariatric surgery appeal.
-Whether you’re reading this as a patient who needs bariatric surgery, someone who loves that patient, or the provider committed to caring for the patient, there are at least three important lessons we can take away from this experience.
+Whether you’re reading this as a patient who is researching does Cigna cover weight loss surgery, someone who loves that patient, or the provider committed to caring for the patient, there are at least three important lessons we can take away from this experience.

 A Lap Band Conversion Denial

 This patient’s situation might sound familiar.
 A middle-aged female patient was very successful losing weight and reducing her comorbidities after her lap-band was implanted nearly a decade ago.
 She was a model patient.
 Unfortunately, over time her weight loss success started to reverse and she began having problems, most notably suffering from severe GERD that did not respond to various attempted medical therapies or emptying the band.
 She was suffering from severe “band intolerance.”

 Her surgeon requested preauthorization for (1) removal of the band; and (2) conversion to laparoscopic gastric bypass, a very common treatment plan for many patients.
 Just as common was the insurer’s response: At first Cigna balked at even approving the removal of the band despite the obvious need.
 A peer-to-peer review led them to approving the band’s removal, but they continued to deny the conversion to gastric bypass.

 The reasons Cigna gave to support their claim that the procedure was not a “medical necessity” were:

 - A “technical failure” of the band, as defined by Cigna, was not established to their satisfaction;